XenHat/Kemono-Body-Script/README.md

 Aftermarket replacement for Utilizator's Kemono Body in Second Life

-**What is is?**
+## What is is?

 This is a from-scratch, compatible and open-source implementation of the body script used in the Utilizator Kemono body (and other mods for it)

-**WARNING**

-Use of this script/product is only licensed for legal owners of the [UTILIZATOR Kemono body](https://marketplace.secondlife.com/p/UTILIZATOR-Kemono/6070005).
+### Use of this script/product is only licensed to legal owners of the [UTILIZATOR Kemono body](https://marketplace.secondlife.com/p/UTILIZATOR-Kemono/6070005).
-If you did not purchase the **Kemono body**, this script isn't for you.

-I do not condone or endorse the use of this script in any other way, nor will I provide any kind of help/service if you do not own the **Kemono Body**.
+**I do not condone or endorse the use of this script in any other way, nor will I provide any kind of help/service if you do not own the *UTILIZATOR Kemono Body*.

-Proof of ownership will be asked and required if you request services about this product.
+Proof of ownership is will be required if you request support or service for this product.

-**Why?**

-  - I was not satisfied with the stock script included in the Kemono body.
-  - At the time (June 2017), it was impossible to combine the Starbright Fitted Kemono Torso and the Utilizator Kemono body into a single linkset.
-  - To prove (myself and others) that I could do it.
-  - I am easily bored and I can't sit still doing nothing.

-  **Current Status**
+#### Current Status

-  The best way to keep track is to look at the Projects tab.
+  The best way to keep track of this product is to look at the Projects tab.

-  **The Future**
+#### The Future

   I plan to include support for the following: